 Music and languages are more or less the same for me.
-You can express an idea with words, you can express it with the sounds: still you’re communicating with the world out there and your brain is synthesizing information into a format that is going to be processed and externalised in the most fluent and achievable way.
+You can express an idea with words, you can express it with sounds: still you’re communicating with the world out there and your brain is synthesizing information into a format that is going to be processed and externalized in the most fluent and achievable way.

 From my humble point of view, you can make these assumptions:

-Syntax = Scales, arpeggios and melodic materials in general.
+Syntax = Scales, arpeggios, and melodic materials in general.